omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 ## Lumina webcam vs DSLR review

 In December 2021, I purchased a [Lumina webcam](https://getlumina.com).
 It has a great form factor, and I love that it's USB-C. It also attaches nicely to the monitor.
 The dream is that it would offer the same quality as a DSLR -- then you wouldn't need the expensive DSLR, the mount, the capture device.
 And it would just plug in to your computer.
+The Lumina even features a nice little privacy cap.

 The Lumina is a very fine device, but it's not for me.
 It doesn't have the same detail and quality of the DSLR.